kalisio/krawler/README.md

 > Make automated process of extracting and processing (geographic) data from heterogeneous sources easy

-A set of introduction articles to krawler have been written to detail:
+A set of introduction articles to krawler have been written and detail:
 * [the underlying concepts](https://medium.com/@luc.claustres/a-minimalist-etl-using-feathersjs-part-1-1d56972d6500)
-* the practical use case of geographical data processing (to appear)
+* the practical use case of geographical data processing (*to appear*)

 ## Documentation